 The colorectal surgeon explains the benefits of the surgery and performs it to tackle some complications.
 Surgery doesn’t cure the condition.

 In addition to doctor-recommended treatments, lifestyle measures can aid the management of this disease.
-For instance, everything starts with a proper diet.
+For instance, everything starts with a proper diet for Crohn’s disease.
 Some foods cause flare-ups and aggravate the condition.
 You may want to keep a food journal.

 Write down everything you eat and how you feel afterward.
 Go through the food journal to identify foods that don’t make you feel well.
 This is especially important if your symptoms worsen due to some foods you eat.